Jordan-Boulton1/Drum-Bass-Hideout/README.md

   - The Sign up page allows the user to sign up to stay involved with what the Drum&Bass Hideout has to offer.
   - The Sign up form has a validator that encourages users to use a valid email when signing up.
   - The Sign up page redirects you to a thank you page after submitting the form.
+After the user waits 10 seconds they are redirected back to the home page which prevents them from using the back button.

 ![Sign Up](https://github.com/Jordan-Boulton1/Drum-Bass-Hideout/blob/main/assets/documentation/dnb-hideout-signup.png)